ifti891/100-days-of-code/r1-log.md

 ## R1D13 (Still Happy New Year)

 Completed CSS Flexbox and started with CSS Grid on FreeCodeCamp.
 Alo started basic Javascript on Google Grasshopper website.

+## R!D14

+Completed CSS Grid on FreeCodeCamp and learned Disctionaries in Python.
+Learning Javascript in a slow pace.